albar965/albar965.github.io/index.md

 The program can generate an ATS route string from flight plans and vice versa.

-**Supported Flight Simulators:** All FSX versions from SP2 up, Flight Simulator - Steam Edition, Prepar3D v2 and Prepar3D v3.
+**Supported Flight Simulators:** All FSX versions from SP2 up, Flight Simulator - Steam Edition, Prepar3D v2, v3 and v4.
 Can also run on computers without simulator installation.

-**Supported platforms:** Windows 7/8/10, Linux (Ubuntu and derived) and macOS.
+**Supported platforms:** Windows 7/8/10, Apple macOS and Linux (tested on Ubuntu).

 ## Little Navconnect